 '''

 public javax.realtime.RelativeTime

 getMaximumCost(RelativeTime dest)

 '''

-Gets the value of cost. and returns it in the provided RelativeTime object.
+Gets the value of cost in the provided RelativeTime object.

 dest-An instance of RelativeTime which will be set to the currently configured cost.
 If dest is null, a new RelativeTime will be created in the current allocation context.